 There currently is no fee to apply to Ohio Wesleyan.

 Since students at Ohio Wesleyan must achieve a minimum of 34 units of credit to earn a degree, it is expected that they will maintain an average enrollment of at least 4.25 units of credit, each semester.
-The basic tuition covers from 3.25 units of credit (the minimum for full-time status) to 5.50 units of credit.
+The basic tuition covers from 3.25 units of credit (the minimum for full-time status) to 5.50 units of credit (the maximum credits for the full-time charge).
 For those students wishing to enroll in extra units, an extra tuition charge will be placed on the student’s account for courses in excess of 5.50 units at the time the student enrolls in the extra unit(s).
-This charge is calculated by multiplying the number of units in excess of 5.50 times the per-course fee, which is $4,820 for 2017-2018.
+This charge is calculated by multiplying the number of units in excess of 5.50 times the per-course fee, which is $4,940 for 2018-2019.

 If the student drops a course for which he/she was charged additional tuition, and this drop occurs within the normal drop/add period allowed for change of schedule, the charge will be removed.
 If the course remains a part of the student’s enrollment for the semester even though the student withdraws or a petition to drop late is approved, the charge will remain on the student’s bill.

 In addition, fees for any courses which carry extra charges, such as chemistry, fine arts, or physical activities, will be placed on the student’s account at the time of registration.
 The fee will be removed only if the student drops the course in the time allotted for dropping a course from the student’s enrollment.